enkelprifti98/terraform-metal-kubernetes/README.md

 To use these Terraform files, you need to have the following Prerequisites:

 - An Equinix Metal organization ID and [API key](https://metal.equinix.com/developers/api/)
+- `unzip` and `jq` packages installed on the local host that will be running the script.
+On Ubuntu you can install these with `apt-get install -y unzip jq`.

 ### Install Terraform